HVAC Systems Providers

 Coverage gaps

 System type gaps: Evaporative coolers (swamp coolers), widely used in arid climates including Arizona and New Mexico, are underrepresented because AHRI certification coverage for evaporative equipment is less standardized than for refrigerant-based systems.
-Listings for this equipment type are actively incomplete.
+Providers for this equipment type are actively incomplete.

-Listing categories
+Provider categories

-Listings are organized into five primary categories, each corresponding to a defined HVAC system function and regulatory classification boundary:
+Providers are organized into five primary categories, each corresponding to a defined HVAC system function and regulatory classification boundary:

 1. Cooling Systems